aarongustafson/aaron-gustafson.com/src/posts/2015-08-07-ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web.md

 <span data-quotable>If you don’t take the time to understand how the web works, you’ll spend half your time cursing it and the other half trying to work around the things that frustrate you (which you will probably write off as "poorly designed" or "ill-conceived").</span> If you don’t understand how the web works, you’ll build fragile experiences that collapse like a house of cards when any one of your many dependencies—the network, JavaScript, some particular element or browser API—isn’t available.
 If you don’t understand how the web works, what you build will simply be [on the web, not of it](https://adactio.com/journal/8245).

-I don’t particularly care much about bringing "native like" "60fps" experiences to the web.
+I don’t particularly care much about bringing "native like" experiences to the web.
 It’s not that I don’t write software (I do), I just don’t really care if something I make for the web feels like a piece of installed software.
 I’ll do everything in my power to ensure my users have a great experience, but I know that each person’s experience will be a little bit different and I no longer feel the need to enforce my will on their experience.
 I’d rather create many ways for someone to interact with the things I build and hope one or more of those work well for whoever happens by and whatever device they happen to be using.

-Native software and the web have always co-existed.
+Platform-specific software and the web have always co-existed.
 We had installed software on computers long before the web even existed and we will continue to have installed software for as long as there are computers.
 Some software will move to the web if it makes sense for it to do so.
-Other software will remain native.
+Other software will remain platform-specific.
 Either option could be right or wrong depending on what you are trying to do.
 For instance, I would never personally write a photo editor in the browser because image processing requires a lot of memory and CPU cycles.
 Putting it in a browser moves it one more level away from the hardware.
 Abstraction eases development, but it invariably increases overhead and reduces performance.

 Traditional software and the web can and should co-exist.
 They also can and should continue to inform one another.
 Ultimately, that will help us better serve the needs of our users, however they use our creations.

 ## Change vs. Stagnation

-Underpinning this whole "native vs. web" thing is, I think, a feeling many of us old-timers have that our web—the web we grew up building—is slipping away from us.
+Underpinning this whole "platform-specific vs. web" thing is, I think, a feeling many of us old-timers have that our web—the web we grew up building—is slipping away from us.
 We cling to the idea of the web as an open platform[^2] for people to share their thoughts, passions, and cat photos.
 We like the web as it was originally.
 We like the web as we made it.

 [^2]: In the other sense of the word.